guillaumepotier/validator.js/README.md

 ```
 will return `true` in this case `{ firstname: [ Violation ], phone: [ Violation ] }`.

 ## Bind a constraint to an object

 ```js
 Validator.bind( object, constraint );
 Validator.validate( object, groups );
 ```
+Under the hood, by default, a `_validatorjsConstraint` key will be created in object
+in order to store here the constraint.
+You could override this default key name by
+passing an option to Validator constructor.

 # Documentation